rowsdowe/WumpusAIProject/README.txt

-This project is a html5 rendition of Hunt the Wumpus
+This project is a html5 rendition of Hunt the Wumpus.
+In order for the game to actually be run, it must be run on an apache server.
+I use xampp, and throw the folder into the htdocs section.
+Then just run apache and access it.